 Latent tuberculosis infection (LTBI) is not required to be reported.
-However, if reactive tuberculin skin tests are reported, resources are made available for free or at low cost.
+However, if reactive tuberculin skin tests are reported, free or low cost services are available.

 Disease Surveillance:

 - To obtain a thorough understanding and analysis of disease patterns - To appropriately plan and implement programs to reduce the burden of disease in our communities